code-disaster/steamworks4j/getting-started.md

 To add Steamworks support, you just have to download and add ```steamworks4j-{{ site.steamworks4j.version }}.jar``` to your Java project.

-> *steamworks4j-{{ site.steamworks4j.version }}.jar* is the only file you need to ship with your game.
-It already embeds *steamworks4j-natives.jar*, which by itself contains all platform-dependent, native libraries.
+> Starting with version 1.4.0, native libraries are contained in *steamworks4j-{{ site.steamworks4j.version }}.jar* directly.
+The *steamworks4j-natives.jar* archive has been removed.

 Major updates are released on Maven Central, so the easiest way is to add the library as an external dependency, using your favorite build environment.